FarronF/limerick-council-meetings/meetings/2020/09/28-Full Meeting of Limerick City and County Council/Minutes  - Adjourned Meeting of Limerick City and County Council -  3rd July 2020.md

 County Council has been engaging with this forum and also local hotels and

-attractions to profile them as part of the campaign.--- 10
+attractions to profile them as part of the campaign.
+---
+10

 NOTICES OF MOTION